y-muller/personal_configs/qmk_keyboards/README.md

 # QMK config
 ## Alice 69 keys (Keychron)

+To get help, pressing `LShift-Help` shows a the layout for the current layer on screen until the key is released.
+In the main layer `Alt-Shift-Help` displays the layout for the AltGr symbols.

 #### Main layer

 ![main](../.img/layout_alice69_main.png)

 Encoder moves the cursor word by word in most contexts and Control reverts to moving character by character.
+Press the encoder to toggle to the alternate mode where it acts as the mouse scrollwheel.

 The backtick is on `AltGr-Esc` (also on the Extend layer over the apostrophe).

+Tap the `Compose` (COMP) key once for the normal Linux compose behaviour or hold it for `AltGr` symbols.

 The alternate characters are configured in [XKB](../xkb/README.md).